jetza/coding-task/README.md

-# Cosmetic Products Webshop
+# Act+Acre

-This is a modern single-page webshop for cosmetic products, developed as a demo/project with a focus on beautiful and responsive design, animations, and simple cart logic.
+This is a modern webshop for cosmetic products, developed as a demo/project with a focus on beautiful and responsive design, animations, and simple cart logic.

 ## Technologies Used